It looks like surrogacy could be an amazing option for you!

 But, before we get into the details of being a surrogate with tubal ligation, it’s important that you understand exactly what this procedure does — and why it doesn’t affect the gestational surrogacy process.

 During a tubal ligation, a medical professional cuts, seals, bands, clamps or ties a woman’s fallopian tubes shut.
 This prevents eggs from traveling from the ovaries to the uterus, thus preventing future pregnancy.
 It’s a common type of female sterilization that can be completed rather quickly in a hospital or at an outpatient surgical clinic.
 It’s almost 100 percent effective, and reversing a tubal ligation is a complicated procedure that may or may not be possible.
 For this reason, women who undergo tubal ligation must be 100 percent sure they do not want to have any more biological children.
-Tubal ligations do not prevent menstruation, although they will prevent an egg reaching the uterus every cycle.
+Tubal ligations do not prevent menstruation, although they will prevent an egg from reaching the uterus every cycle.

 Because a woman still has her periods, her uterus can still provide a hospitable environment for an embryo.
 And that’s why she can still be a gestational surrogate with a tubal ligation.